amandaleee/artist-statement-generator/README.md

 # artist-statement-generator
 Artist statements made ready for you...no more writer's block!

-Special thanks to (http://projects.haykranen.nl/markov/demo/)[Hay Kranen] for doing the hard part.
+Special thanks to <a href="http://projects.haykranen.nl/markov/demo/">Hay Kranen</a> for doing the hard part.